How to Use the Exit Step in Your Flodesk Workflow

 Edited

-• Officially end a workflow for a subscriber
+• Clearly end a workflow for a subscriber

 What Is the Exit Step?

-The Exit step marks a subscriber as Completed in your workflow.
+The Exit step permanently ends a subscriber’s path in a workflow.

-• They will not receive any future steps added to the workflow.
+• They will not receive any future steps, even if you add more later

-Important: if a workflow doesn't have an Exit step and the subscriber gets to the "ever-green" state (hold at the end of the workflow ), the subscriber is not considered completed in the workflow (they are still active), therefore, cannot be added to the workflow again via the "Allow repeat subscribers" feature.
+Important: if a workflow's main, central flow doesn't end in an Exit step, when the subscriber arrives at the empty step they'll become "ever-green" and wait in the final, empty step of the workflow.
+In this evergreen state (“hold” at the end of the workflow), the subscriber is not considered completed in the workflow (they are still active), therefore, cannot be added to the workflow again via the "Allow repeat subscribers" feature.

 How to Add an Exit Step

-1. In the workflow builder, scroll to the end of your workflow or a branch.
+1. Scroll to the end of a workflow or a split branch

 Once added, any subscriber who reaches this step will be marked as completed and won’t continue further.